Eye health resources

 A dark photo with only headlights visible, which have streaks of light coming from them

 To understand how astigmatism affects the way you see lights, especially while driving, it helps to understand the fundamentals of astigmatism.
-Astigmatism is when the front surface of the eye (cornea) or lens inside the eye isn’t perfectly round like a basketball.
+Astigmatism is when the front surface of the eye (cornea) or lens inside the eye isn’t perfectly round.
 Instead, it’s shaped more like an American football.
-This shape, when uncorrected, makes it difficult for light to focus correctly in the eye, causing images to appear blurry or distorted.
+Astigmatism, when uncorrected, makes it difficult for light to focus correctly in the eye, causing images to appear blurry or distorted, day or night, near or far.

-What do lights look like for a person with uncorrected astigmatism?
+What do lights look like at night with uncorrected astigmatism?

 • Blurry vision